MauricioAndrades/sublime-clean-settings/README.md

 You need node.
 Install node if you don't have node.

-`clone this repo`, `npm install` and create an alias in your shell to run this script with node, like...:
+`clone this repo`, cd into cloned location and `npm install`.

+Create an alias in your shell to run this script with node, like...:
 `alias clean_sublime_settings="node /path/to/this/repo's/index.js"`

 ## Command